-Design Program: Overcrowding and aging infrastructure at the existing Livingston County Jail necessitated an expansion and renovation of the facility while still keeping it in operation.
-A 208, bed, 32,500 SF pod is being added to the facility with modular steel cells in two persons and four person configurations stacked and arranged around a single control station.
-This minimizes the need for additional staff to observe the additional inmates.
-The pod is designed with a continuous exterior chase to ease maintenance, control contraband and provide a non-penal outer shell compatible with the urban setting.
-The existing control room situated on the first floor will be elevated and connected by direct line of sight to the new pod control room.
-Separating inmate and staff circulation will allow for a safer environment for the staff and more efficient inmate circulation.
-Existing facilities such as laundry, vehicular Sally port, property storage, evidence processing, lockers and intake will be renovated and expanded to handle the expanded capacity of the facility.
-The existing security electronics and control system is also being completely upgraded.
+A 208, bed, 32,500 SF pod was added to the facility with modular steel cells in two persons and four person configurations stacked and arranged around a single control station.
+This minimized the need for additional staff to observe the additional inmates.
+The pod was designed with a continuous exterior chase to ease maintenance, control contraband and provide a non-penal outer shell compatible with the urban setting.
+The existing control room situated on the first floor was elevated and connected by direct line of sight to the new pod control room.
+Separating inmate and staff circulation would allow for a safer environment for the staff and more efficient inmate circulation.
+Existing facilities such as laundry, vehicular Sally port, property storage, evidence processing, lockers and intake were renovated and expanded to handle the expanded capacity of the facility.
+The existing security electronics and control system was also completely upgraded.